by Herman Melville

 2. When the protagonist first compares the lightning-rod man to “Jupiter Tonans,” he apologizes that the proferred chair “...is a poor substitute for your evergreen throne on old Greylock....”
 In the version published in The Piazza Tales, “old Greylock” was changed to “Olympus.”

 3. When the lightning-rod man is first about to explain his business, the protagonist says “You interrupted yourself; your special business you were about to speak of.”
 The lightning-rod man begins his reply with “How very dull you are.
 My special business is to travel the country for orders for ligntning-rods....”
-In The Piazza Tales version, the sentence “How very dull you are.” was deleted and does not appear.
+In The Piazza Tales version, the short sentence “How very dull you are.” was deleted and does not appear.

 4. When the protagonist asks the lightning-rod man “Is there any part of my house I may touch with hopes of my life?” the lightning-rod man answers “There are; but not where you now stand....”
 In The Piazza Tales, his answer was changed from “There are;” to “There is;”.